hajame/fullstackopen-2019.github.io/src/content/osa3/part3a.md

 ![](../images/3/2.png)

 <!-- Voimme jo melkein ruveta käyttämään uutta backendiämme osan 2 muistiinpano-frontendin kanssa.
 Mutta vain _melkein_, sillä kun käynnistämme frontendin, tulee konsoliin virheilmoitus -->
 We're nearly ready to start using our new backend with the notes application frontend from part 2.
 Nearly, but not quite.
-When we fire up the frontend we see the following error message in the console:
+When we fire up the frontend, we see the following error message in the console:

 ![](../assets/3/3.png)